defactor-com/documentation/docs/pools/front-end-ui/dashboard.md

 4. Confirm the transaction

 > A unified workflow makes it easy to manage both supplying and borrowing through a consistent interface.

-## Dashboard Benefits

-- **Comprehensive Portfolio View** – All positions visible at a glance, helping you understand your exposure quickly.
-- **Risk Assessment Tools** – Monitor collateralization ratios to avoid liquidation and maintain healthy positions.
-- **Yield Optimization** – Compare APRs across pools to identify the most profitable opportunities.
-- **Historical Analysis** – Track pool growth, supply, and borrowing trends over time for better decision-making.
-- **Multi-pool Management** – Manage multiple positions from one interface without switching screens.
-- **Real-time Liquidity** – Instantly see available borrowing capacity so you can act on opportunities immediately.